ArjanCodes/examples/code_roast_chess/OUTLINE.md

 GUI.py:

+- wildcard imports
-- rename this file to `main.py` so we know what the entry point of the application is
+- rename this file to `main.py` so we know what the entry point of the application is.
+Or create a separate file main.py that then uses the GUI file.
 - The class contains hardcoded values like a FEN string in `init_game` or the colors in the initializer.
 It's better to move these out of the class into constants so they're in one place which makes it easier to manage.
 - The super class initialization is done halfway the initializer.
 Do it either as the first line or as the last line.
 Also, don't call Frame.**init** but super().**init**.
 That way the super class init call isn't directly dependent on the Frame type.
 - commandHandler contains quite specific game logic.
 That doesn't belong in the GUI class.